 – persistent physical symptoms

-If you believe you may need depression help, take our depression survey, and know there is hope.
+If you believe you may need depression help, please view our depression treatment page, and know there is hope.
 I know because I’ve been through the valley myself.